 FABULOUS Framework for Wellness

 When working with those who have faced adverse experiences, a professional can experience vicarious trauma.
 Closely related terms include compassion fatigue, empathic distress and secondary traumatic stress.
-Being that you can be negatively impacted by trauma work, vicarious trauma-informed care is paramount in supporting you and providing better service to those you help.
-Although regular supervision, peer support, and an organizational culture validate vicarious trauma, the FABULOUS framework focuses on self-efficacy and coping strategies.
-Participants will explore career resiliency, wellness, work-life integration, putting character strengths into practice and safe-care.
-Takeaways include key protective factors in managing trauma-related employment stress.
+Being that professionals can be negatively impacted by trauma work, vicarious trauma-informed care is paramount in supporting them and providing better service to those who they help.
+Although regular supervision, peer support, and an organizational culture validate vicarious trauma, Barbara’s FABULOUS framework is an acronym that focuses on self-efficacy and coping strategies.
+Through fun activities, participants will explore career resiliency, wellness, work-life integration, self-care and how to put their character strengths into practice.
+At the conclusion of this interactive program, participants will identify key protective factors in managing trauma-related employment stress based on evidence based practices and lessons learned.

 On behalf of the entire staff at CME LLC, I would like to thank you for participating in the US Psychiatric and Mental Health Congress.
 Your contribution was greatly appreciated and added greatly to the success of the conference.Carol R. Duba, BSN, RN, MAManager, US Psychiatric & Mental Health Congress